A Lagrangian approach for the compressible Navier-Stokes equations: The fully nonhomogeneous case

 If the right-hand side is in $L^1(0,T;\dot B^{n/p-1}_{p,1})$ and if there exists some $m\in\Z$ so that \eqref{eq:positivebis} and \eqref{eq:smallabis} are fulfilled then Proposition \ref{p:lameexistence} and Remark \ref{r:lame} ensure the existence of $\tilde u$ in $E_p(T).$ Now, the existence of $m$ so that

-is ensured by the fact that all the coefficients (minus some suitable constant) belong to the space $\dot B^{n/p}_{p,1}$ the definition of which is given by a convergent series.
+is ensured by the fact that all the coefficients (minus some constant) belong to the space $\dot B^{n/p}_{p,1}$ which is defined in terms of a convergent series and embeds continuously in the set of bounded continuous functions.
 The study of the right-hand side of \eqref{eq:tildeu} will be carried out below.